 THE CAREER IMPACT BOND

 The Career Impact Bond (CIB) is a financing model that expands access to quality, industry-recognized career training to people who face barriers to education and employment like low income, criminal justice involvement, and immigration status.
 It’s based on a student-centered income share agreement (ISA) that allows students to enroll in training with no upfront costs.
 It works like this:

-Impact investors provide catalytic capital to training providers to cover upfront training costs and critical support services for typically underserved students.
+Impact investors provide catalytic capital to training providers to cover upfront training costs and critical support services for low-wage earners.

 Students enroll free of charge, persist and graduate.
 Those who gain meaningful employment repay program costs as a fixed percentage of their income, capped at a set dollar amount and for a certain period of time.
 And those who don’t obtain and maintain meaningful employment following graduation pay nothing.

 Impact investors and training providers share any payments received from students who find good jobs and achieve increased economic mobility.
 This aligns incentives and ensures all parties are focused on student success.